yshavit/llm-notes/book/03-The-LLM/02-input-to-vectors.md

 ### Token embeddings

 All of the tokens our model knows about form its vocabulary, and each one is associated with a vector called the {dfn}`token embedding`.
 This embedding's values are learned parameters that encapsulate what the LLM "knows" about that token.
+The size of each vector is a hyperparameter.

 Every token has exactly one embedding that's used throughout the model.
 If the token appears multiple times in the input, each one will use the same token embedding.
 (There'll be other things, in particular the @03-self-attention described in the next chapter, to differentiate between input tokens.)